 - Remove and let cool.

-You can make this dough and freezer for later.
+- You can make this dough ahead and freeze for later.
 Super easy!

 Can you believe it?
 The cookie Gods were on my side that day.
 Or maybe I like to think of the glass half full.
-Make that an almond milk glass so I can dip these cookies in them.
+Make that an almond milk glass so I can dip these brown butter snickerdoodles in them.

 You’re “snickering” at my corniness, aren’t you?